Who can apply for properties through Blaenau Gwent Homes?

 Please select all of the documents you have submitted;-

-We will contact you confirming that you have been accepted onto the Housing Register via letter.
+- We will contact you confirming that you have been accepted onto the Housing Register via letter and/or email.
 This will tell you the band you have been placed, the date your application has been registered from and the size of property you are eligible for.

 There are some people who are not eligible to be included on the Housing Register.
 These are: